International Fees, Funding, and Scholarships

 For further information, please see ‘Becoming home after the course has started’ on the UK Council for International Student Affairs website.

 The information you provide when completing the fee status questionnaire will be used by the University solely to determine whether you are classified as a "Home" or "Overseas" fee paying student and will be processed in accordance with the University of Lincoln’s Data Protection policy.

-Our dedicated international enquiries team are available to help answer any questions you may have about studying at the University of Lincoln.
+Our dedicated International Enquiries team is here to help answer any questions about studying at the University of Lincoln:

 Email: email@example.com or use our online enquiry form.

 For international admissions queries or to check the status of your application, please call +44 (0)1522 886 677